-Dispensary raids, medical patients losing access, arcane regulations, and flat out cannabis shortages are pushing people back to the black market.
-In fact, it’s rumored that the black market has never been better in Canada!
+Medical patients losing access, arcane regulations, and a flat out cannabis shortage are pushing people to the black market.

 Colorado’s governor, John Hickenlooper, has some advice for new states and countries that are legalizing cannabis.
 Hickenlooper is the first U.S. governor to oversee recreational cannabis sales, so he may know a thing or two about legal weed.
 Last week, he told Illinois lawmakers in the newly medical state, “Having let us make all the mistakes and deal with it, I think you guys are going to have a better system.”

 His spiel to Illinois echoed statements he made last year to Canadians, “Hopefully you guys will learn from our mistakes.”